 And Finally, Tip #10: Seek Expert Advice to Look and Feel Good During Breast Cancer

 Experts offer complimentary group, individual and online sessions that teach beauty techniques.
-By helping women feeling better about themselves, LGFB helps them face their diagnoses with a greater confidence.
+By helping women feel better about themselves, LGFB also helps them face their diagnoses with a greater confidence.